 Ulitsa 25 Oktober, Tiraspol’s main drag, is lined with the city’s paltry collection of prominent shops and restaurants.
 There are new stores, selling trendy merchandise along with striking throw-backs displaying stuff you might have seen in your parent’s (or grandparent’s) photo album.
 The street is tree-lined, wide, impeccably clean and filled with busy people by day and virtually deserted by night, even on weekends.

-You can’t enter, but the Kvint brandy factory, in business since 1897, is one of Transdniestr’s pride and joys and it should be seen, if only to have the excuse to go into the little shop and buy several shocking cheap bottles of brandy, which are arguably the best souvenirs that Tiraspol has to offer.
-There also an outlet store at ulitsa 25 Oktober 84 (and another in Chisinau, but there’s no novelty in shopping at that one!).
+The Kvint brandy factory, in business since 1897, is one of Transdniestr’s pride and joys and it should be seen, if only to have the excuse to go into the little shop and buy several shocking cheap bottles of brandy, which are arguably the best souvenirs that Tiraspol has to offer.
+There are also tours, but they are rather dull and involve a rather shocking amount of walking.
+Opt to see their small history room and then go straight to the tasting.
+There’s also an outlet store at ulitsa 25 Oktober 84 (and another in Chisinau, but there’s no novelty in shopping at that one!).